jugnutoken/Jenkins-CI-CD-With-GitHub-Integration/README.md

 <h1> Project:  Jenkins CI/CD With GitHub Integration </h1>

 <h2> Project Overview: </h2>
-<p>The Jenkins CI/CD with GitHub Integration  pproject aims to automate the software development lifecycle, enhancing efficiency, reliability, and collaboration among development teams.
-By integrating Jenkins with GitHub, the project facilitates continuous integration, automated testing, and seamless deployment.</p>
+<p>"The Jenkins CI/CD with GitHub Integration project is all about making software development easier.
+It sets up a system where the computer does a lot of the work for us, making everything faster, more reliable, and helping teams work together better.

+By connecting Jenkins with GitHub, the project makes it easy to check our code, test it automatically, and put it where it needs to go without any hiccups." </p>

 <h2>Key Features:</h2>